 Updated: June 24, 2020

 Since Nevada legalized same-sex marriage on Oct.
 7, 2014 (scoring a huge win for love and equality) Las Vegas has been the perfect place to hold a gay wedding.
-Pre-COVID, same-sex couples were flocking to Las Vegas to become legally wed!
+Prior to 2020, same-sex couples were flocking to Las Vegas to become legally wed!
 In fact, in May 2019 Clark County issued its 20,000th same-sex wedding license.

 We’re not surprised by the number of same-sex couples choosing Las Vegas for their wedding location.
 Now restrictions are easing, its time to prepare your gay wedding in Las Vegas and be part of that growing number!

 So, whether you want a big and elaborate, small and simple or even a themed ceremony, we’ve got you covered.
 And we’re outlining a plan to get you focused on creating a day that’s just right for you and your partner.

 Related article: Ultimate Guide to Eloping in Vegas

 So where does a same-sex couple start when it comes to planning a gay wedding in Las Vegas?

 First, get the boring (but necessary) legal part out of the way and start the marriage license process.

 Let’s take a big picture look below at how to get your marriage license in Las Vegas: